ezaquarii/EzPermission/README.md

 # Limitations

-1. -Handles only 1 permission at a time- it does from v1.1.0
-2. focused on permission handling logic - doesn't contain any UI code
+This library is focused on permission handling logic and it doesn't contain any UI code.

+# Versioning scheme

+`MAJOR .
+FEATURE .
+BUGFIX`

+* `MAJOR` - hardwired to 1, as usual in software versioning :)
+* `FEATURE` - increased for new features
+* `BUGFIX` - increased for bugfixes only

 # Integration